 For the latest travel warnings and alerts around the world, read about lockdowns and border restrictions.

-Commercial flights and the visa-on-arrival service has resumed from 15 July for international tourism to the Maldives.
+Commercial flights and the visa-on-arrival service have resumed for international tourism to the Maldives.

 Check with your airline to see if travel from your country of origin is permitted, as restrictions may be imposed with little notice.

-From 10 September, all tourists and short term visitors must present a negative PCR test for COVID-19, conducted within 72 hours of departure to the Maldives.
+All tourists and short-term visitors must present a negative PCR test for COVID-19, conducted within 96 hours of departure to the Maldives.

 For the latest information, stay up to date with the Ministry of Tourism in the Maldives, and check your government's travel advice before booking a trip.